draios/onprem-install-docs/3.6.0-rc/advanced.md

 Patching can be used to customize or "tweak" the default behavior of the Installer to accommodate the unique requirements of a specific environment.
 Use patching to modify the parameters that are not exposed by the`values.yaml`.
 Refer to the `configuration_parameters.md` for more detail about various parameters.

 The most common use case for patching is during updates.
-When generating the differences between an existing installation and the upgrade, you may see previously customized configurations that the upgrade would overwrite, but that you want to preserve.Installer Upgrade (2.5.0+)
+When generating the differences between an existing installation and the upgrade, you may see previously customized configurations that the upgrade would overwrite, but that you want to preserve.

 ### Patching Process

-If you have run ` generate diff ` and found a configuration that you need to tweak (e.g. the installer will delete something you want to keep, or you need to add something that isn\'t there), then follow these general steps:
+If you have run ` generate diff ` and found a configuration that you need to tweak (e.g. the installer will delete something you want to keep, or you need to add something that isn't there), then follow these general steps:

 -   Create an `overlays `directory in the same location as the `values.yaml`.